section-engineering-education/engineering-education/content/articles/image-preprocessing-in-python/index.md

 Output
 ![rgb](/engineering-education/image-preprocessing-in-python/rgb.jpg)

-#### Grayscale conversion
+### 1. Grayscale conversion

 Grayscale is simply converting images from colored to black and white.
 It is normally used to reduce computation complexity in machine learning algorithms.
-Since most pictures don't need color to be recognized, it is wise to use grayscale which reduces the number of pixels in an image hence reducing the computations required.
+Since most pictures don't need color to be recognized, it is wise to use grayscale which reduces the number of pixels in an image hence reducing the computation complexity.

 Execute the code below to convert the original image to grayscale: